Skip to content

 }

 View functions receive an object parameter with a self property, which is a reference to the node.
 So this User view would have access to all fields, actions, and events on the User type.
+Views also receive a compact prop, which defaults to true when rendering collections and can be passed manually to embeds.

 The dashboard uses a Membrane-specific flavor of JSX.
 For full coverage of valid elements and styles, read our JSX reference.